directvt/vtm/doc/vt-input-mode.md

 ## Conventions

 - We use HEX-form of the uint32 for the 32-bit floating point value representation (IEEE-754 32-bit binary float, Little-Endian).
+For example, the floating point value `3.1415f` is represented as the unsigned integer in hex `40490E56` (decimal 1078529622).
 - Space characters are not used in sequence payloads and are only used for readability of the description.
 - //todo: keyboard only: All unescaped symbols outside of this protocol should be treated as clipboard pasted data.